microsoft/BotFramework-Composer/Composer/README.md

 #### shell api

-Shell api is a set of apis that provides other important functionalities that enpower an extension of editing experience. including
+Shell api is a set of apis that provides other important functionalities that empower an extension to provide a more powerful and smooth editing experience. including

 * OpenSubEditor
   ```